forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 **Note:** If you don't see Code Builder Dashboard as an option, contact your admin to make sure you have the correct license and permission set assigned to you.

 2. Click **Launch** to launch your Code Builder environment.
 A new environment is created for you the first time to launch.
 We've also created an empty Salesforce DX project to help you get started.
+Note that it takes a few minutes for a new environment to be created and loaded.

 ![Code Builder Dashboard](../../../images/cb_dashboard.png)